 The Faveolate Design again comes in handy to keep the Beyoung the strongest option on our list.
 If strength if your concern, look no further than the Beyoung Toilet Squat Stool.

 Closing out our list is a unique blend of a couple different types of toilet squat stools listed here.
 Mixed between the Squatty Potty Bamboo Stool and the Squat-N-Go, the Relaxx Folding Toilet Stool is the best of both worlds!
+We also consider this a top model on our best toilet stool list.

 The beauty of the Relaxx Toilet Foot Stool is it can be adjusted between 7, 8 and 9 inches.
 None of the other toilet stools on our list have that much flexibility in their sizes.
 With that kind of flexibility, you get a squatting device that fits people and toilets of all shapes and sizes.